Mobile App Security

 Prevention

-Ensure proper input validation measures are in place.
-Additionally, enable output encoding to prevent injection attacks.
+Ensure proper input validation measures are in place and enable output encoding to prevent injection attacks.
 Follow the best secure coding practices and use frameworks that offer built-in security against vulnerabilities.

 Why Mobile Application Penetration Testing is important?